 Like many people, I always wanted to be a HAM at an early age, but I did not know how to go about it.
 I started my radio experience in CB, licensed as KCU3393 in the middle 60's.
 Later, I graduated to a microwave trailer for Radio Relay and crypto in the Marine Corps.
 When I did learn how to become a ham, it would be 1986 before I had the time.
 My thanks to Chris Crobaugh NU8R who taught me morse code and Ola Sloane WD8MOU (silent key), who took my code skills to a new level and for being my Elmers.

 In 1987 when NWS Cleveland was looking for radio amateurs to volunteer for the Skywarn program, I was among the first group representing Lorain County at the NASA Lewis Research Center meeting.
 For the next 12 years I was only a "page" away from responding as a mobile spotter.
 We also had an amateur radio operator at the weather center to act as a liaison.
-A 6 meter backbone was developed for the county net control operators to send in their reports to the weather center consolidated from their respective county spotters and keep the wx traffic organized.
+A 6 meter backbone was developed for the county net control operators to send in their reports to the weather center consolidated from their respective county spotters and kept the wx traffic organized.
 That's were the "WX" comes from in the call.
 As doppler radar was developed and gained in effectiveness our need was reduced.

 Volunteering for the weather service also led to meeting Tom Kelly a volunteer fireman and EMA worker for Lorain County.
 That lead me to volunteering for EMA and led Tom to being its Director in time.
 The B F Goodrich fire, the Aztec Chemical Plant explosion, and few other things added to my ARES/RACES volunteer experiences.